nonplayer/hammercrawl/hc_core_player_3_rules.md

 ### Climb & Leap (STR)

 Roll this skill when facing a climbing or leaping challenge that would stymie even a well-prepared adventurer.
 No rope required, in most cases - thieves are just that bloody good at this.
-However, exceptionally-prepared thieves with excellent tools may receive an advantage, at the 'Smith's discretion.
+However, exceptionally-prepared thieves with excellent tools may receive a Boon, at the 'Smith's discretion.

 **Magical Evolution:** Starting at 9th level, a thief can use this skill to climb magical walls and barriers.
 If these obstacles cause damage, the thief still takes said damage as normal as they climb.